firstbbice/docker-openldap/README.md

 be stored.
 If it's empty, the docker image will build a fresh database with slapadd using /opt/slapd/etc/openldap/accesslog.ldif.

+If you don't like my default setup and initial data you can mount a volume on top of /opt/slapd/etc/openldap and provide your own slapd.ldif, initial.ldif, and accesslog.ldif files.

 ### Example command to startup image

 **docker run -d -p 8389:389 --net=bridge --name=openldap brentbice/openldap**